hiking in peru

 A. Route

-The Huayhuash trek is one of the most extreme hiking in this country.
-The route is located inside Huascaran National Park, in central Andean of Peru, north of Lima.
-The hike is circular and surrounds the Huayhuash mountain range for 8 to 10 days, covering more than 180 kilometers or 112 miles of extension, passing by 8 high points.
+The Huayhuash trek is one of this country’s most extreme hiking routes in the Cordillera Huayhuash.
+The route is inside Huascaran National Park, in the central Andes of Peru, north of Lima.
+The hike is circular and surrounds the Huayhuash mountain range for 8 to 10 days, covering over 180 kilometers or 112 miles of extension and passing by 8 high points.

 B. Difficulty

-It can be done independently, however, due to the elevation of the hiking, the desolate of the road, and its strenuous points to pass, we recommend doing it with an expert tour guide.
-It is a strenuous hike and the best time to hike it is in the dry season (between May to September) Good physical condition, a high level of hiking experience, and a persevering spirit are the characteristics of someone who wants to do this hiking.
+It can be done independently; however, due to the hike’s elevation, the road’s desolateness, and the strenuous points to pass, we recommend doing it with an expert tour guide.
+It is a strenuous hike; the best time to hike is in the dry season (between May and September).
+Good physical condition, a high level of hiking experience, and a persevering spirit are the characteristics of someone who wants to do this hiking.

 C. Interesting points to pass

-Along the way, you will be able to see glacial lakes of unreal blue tones, and Andean peaks covered in the purest snow, in addition to the amazing fauna and flora of the place.
+Along the way, you will be able to see glacial lakes of unreal blue tones and Andean peaks covered in the purest snow, in addition to the fantastic fauna and flora of the place.

 hiking in peru colca canyon